Providing Safe Spaces for Children

 Fort Worth is seeing unprecedented levels of need at a time when many charities are experiencing a drop in donations.
 ACH staffers are encouraging local restaurants to participate in Texas’ Comfort Food Care Package (CFCP).
 The voluntary program allows patrons to purchase meals for families and youths in need during order-out transactions.

-Foster children across Tarrant County and in ACH’s youth emergency shelter are home-bound with limited options for activities outside the house.
-Burton said his nonprofit is accepting new, unopened board games and activities like sidewalk chalk that can be donated, along with much-needed cash contribution, at Achservices.org/donate-now.
+Foster children across Tarrant County and in ACH’s youth emergency shelter are homebound, with limited options for activities outside the house.
+Burton said his nonprofit is accepting new, unopened board games and activities like sidewalk chalk that can be donated, along with much-needed cash contributions, at Achservices.org/donate-now.

 ACH, Burton said, continues to adapt its programming to serve the Fort Worth community during the ongoing COVID-19 crisis.
 The nonprofit is focused on reaching families who may not realize that there are many free services for overstretched and financially struggling families.